 We maintain Christchurch's water supply infrastructure (except pipes on private property).
 We also manage the application and approval of any new residential or commercial water connection.

-Once a water connection has been installed, the Council owns and is responsible for the maintenance of the water meter and isolating valve.
-It is responsible for pipes and other equipment up to the property boundary.
+Once a water connection has been installed at a property, we are responsible for the maintenance of the water meter and isolating valve.
+We are also responsible for pipes and other equipment up to the property's boundary.

-Refer to the Christchurch City Council Water Supply, Wastewater and Stormwater Bylaw 2014 [PDF, 158 KB] for the conditions and approvals required for a water connection.
+Refer to the Christchurch City Council Water Supply, Wastewater and Stormwater Bylaw 2014 [PDF, 158 KB] for the conditions and approvals needed for a water connection.

-The Council can also provide temporary connections for building sites, road works or for situations requiring large volumes.
-This is usually done through a backflow-protected and metered standpipe which connects to a fire hydrant or by a temporary connection that will be plumbed into the reticulation network.
+We can also provide temporary connections for building sites, road works or for situations requiring large volumes.
+This is usually done through a backflow-protected and metered standpipe, which connects to a fire hydrant, or by a temporary connection that will be plumbed into the reticulation network.